ittuann/qingshanasd/CONTRIBUTING.md

 [Apache ECharts](https://echarts.apache.org/) is utilized for data visualization in the Map.
 [RemixIcon](https://remixicon.com/) icon library is used for icon resources.

 For the blog implementation, [@next/mdx](https://www.npmjs.com/package/@next/mdx) is used to process [MDX](https://mdxjs.com/) files for content handling.
-It's integrated with the [remark-GFM](https://github.com/remarkjs/remark-gfm) extension to support GitHub-flavored Markdown (GFM) syntax features such as footnotes.
+It's integrated with the [remark-GFM](https://github.com/remarkjs/remark-gfm) extension to support GitHub-flavored Markdown syntax features such as footnotes.

 ## Getting Started